 The overlap also highlights a common feature: neither gachapon nor the gumball machine is about candy in general, or gumballs in particular.
 Both dispense capsules, although the gachapon capsules are generally bigger.

-Here are three good articles on the gachapon phenomenon:
+Here are two good articles on the gachapon phenomenon:

 Julia Hansen, the manager of Fab@CIC, an avid student of languages and culture, appreciated the distinction right away.